 You can also reset your changes to the recommended values by clicking Reset selected or Reset all.
-The latter resets the assignments of all objects in the window, but not those that are hidden if the Display used objects only check box is selected.
+The latter resets the assignments of all objects in the window, but not those that are hidden if the Show only objects with activity check box is selected.
 If you want to reset all used and unused objects, clear the check box (which shows used and unused objects in the window), click Reset all, then select the check box again.